larissagrayson/TicTacToe-App/readme.md

 It is built using HTML, CSS and vanilla JavaScript.
 The layout is achieved using both CSS Grid and Flexbox.

+A live demo of this app can be viewed [here](https://larissagrayson.github.io/TicTacToe-App/).

 **SKILLS DEMONSTRATED:**
  * Closures
  * Constructor functions